-Mitigation-2020 Transbay Terminal/Caltrain Downtown Extension/Redevelopment Project Conditions.
-The Project would result in adverse impacts at seven intersections under both the baseline plus project and cumulative conditions.
-Improvements at individual intersections may somewhat improve localized congestion, but may not mitigate operating conditions to less than adverse levels.
+Mitigation: The Project would result in adverse impacts at seven intersections under both the baseline plus project and cumulative conditions.
+Improvements at individual intersections may reduce localized congestion somewhat, but may not mitigate operating conditions to less than adverse levels.
 As a result of the constraints at downstream intersections and the I-80/U.S. 101 on-ramps and mainline, mitigation measures for the seven intersections have not been proposed, and the impacts associated with the Project would be considered adverse and unmitigable.

-However, to help improve 2020 Cumulative operating conditions, the San Francisco Department of Parking and Traffic (DPT) may request sponsors of development projects in the South of Market area to contribute to the new Integrated Transportation Management System (ITMS) program.
+To help improve 2020 Cumulative operating conditions, the San Francisco Department of Parking and Traffic (DPT) may request sponsors of development projects in the South of Market area to contribute to the new Integrated Transportation Management System (ITMS) program.
 This program is a citywide real-time electronic transportation management system that would include the installation of various Intelligent Transportation System (ITS) infrastructure components to improve traffic circulation within the City.
 The program would monitor and manage traffic by receiving real-time information at a Traffic Management Center via closed circuit TV cameras.
 The South of Market area has been identified as the area within which the first phase of the system would be implemented.